RunlongZhang/CCS26BOpensci/README.md

 python graphit.py 0 1 1 1 0 3 2
 ```

-The above sequence: 1. generates 2 data sets at 2 dimensions,
-                    2. constructs all proposed structures
-                    3. formats the data into one file
-                    4. plots the formatted data for total storage
+The above sequence: generates 2 data sets at 2 dimensions, constructs all proposed structures, formats the data into one file, and plots the formatted data for total storage